-Please give details of the main equalities groups and give an estimated percentage of staff for each of these groups.
+Give details of the main equalities groups and give an estimated staff percentage for each of these groups.
 (100 words)

 Please note that if you are successfully funded we will require further information on your workforce/trustees and will also ask you to submit a breakdown of your service users for 2020-21 by group as a minimum, gender, age, ethnicity, disability and their postcodes.